Pranjal-2004/blogWeb/README.md

     3. npm i
     4. npm run dev

-The data is stored in local storage so there is no backend in this project
+The data is stored in local storage so there is no backend in this project.